matisleima/seen_back/README.md

 ## instructions
-The backend utilizes a PostgreSQL database and contains pre-existing data for demo purposes.
+The backend utilizes a PostgreSQL database and contains pre-existing data (via dedicated SQL scripts in the Database package) for demo purposes.
 As of Oct 19 2023, integration with an H2 database is yet to come.

 ### NB!